Blondy Nna Noukeu: Sunderland

 Following a successful trial, Noukeu signed a two-year contract with Sunderland on 2 August 2024.
+Having failed to break into the first-team picture, he was linked with loan moves to Belgian club STVV and English League One side Port Vale in November 2025.

+Boulogne

+Noukeu joined Ligue 2 side Boulogne in January 2026.

 International career

 Having previously been called-up to the Cameroon under-23 team, he was called up to the senior Cameroon squad for the first time in September 2020.